Peggy Flanagan: Personal life

 Flanagan has a daughter with her former husband, Tim Hellendrung.
 The marriage ended in 2017.
 She resides in St. Louis Park, Minnesota.
-Flanagan is Catholic and attends St. Joseph the Worker Catholic Church in Maple Grove.
+Flanagan is Catholic and attends the Church of the Ascension in North Minneapolis.

-On January 12, 2018, Flanagan announced on her personal Facebook page that she was in a relationship with the Minnesota Public Radio News host Tom Weber; MPR News announced that day that it was reassigning Weber to no longer cover "the governor's race, the Legislature, potential legislation, public policy involving the executive or legislative branches or any topic related to the November 2018 election."
+On January 12, 2018, Flanagan announced on her personal Facebook page that she was in a relationship with the Minnesota Public Radio News host Tom Weber; MPR News announced that day that it would reassign Weber to no longer cover "the governor's race, the Legislature, potential legislation, public policy involving the executive or legislative branches or any topic related to the November 2018 election."
 Flanagan married Weber in September 2019.

 Flanagan's brother, Ron Golden, died of COVID-19 on March 21, 2020.
 His death was the second one caused by the COVID-19 pandemic in Tennessee.

 Awards

 In February 2020, the National Congress of American Indians gave Flanagan the Native American Leadership Award for her work raising awareness of Native issues and improving lives of Indigenous people.
+In 2024, Flanagan received the Joan and Walter Mondale Award for Public Service at the Humphrey–Mondale Awards.